 To improve working conditions for skilled workers, we operate the Kajima Meister System, which is a registration and direct financial incentive system for outstanding forepersons that offers incentives that are among the highest in the construction industry, and the New E Award, which is an incentive system for outstanding skilled workers.
 For the New E Award, we have established a youth quota (as a temporary measure from FY2021 to FY2023) in which we prioritize the selection of skilled workers under the age of 40.
 Registration and Direct Financial Incentive System for Outstanding Forepersons (Kajima Meister System)

-Supermeister
+Supermeister Meister

-Approx. 100 Supermeisters cert
+Approx. 100 Supermeisters certified

-from among the Meisters
+from among the Meisters (FY2023: 410 people)

-(FY2023: 140 people)
+(FY2023: 140 people) Per-day incentive of ¥2,000

-Per-day incentive of ¥4.000
+Per-day incentive of ¥4,000